 Ingredients for the Keto Chicken Salad

-This salad is an excellent source of protein featuring rotisserie chicken, bacon, and eggs.
-For healthy fats, we add avocado and olive oil in the dressing.
+This salad is an excellent source of protein, featuring rotisserie chicken, bacon, and hard-boiled eggs.
+For healthy fats, we add avocado and olive oil to the dressing.
 All these ingredients are a staple in our keto kitchen.

 For this refreshing low carb chicken salad you’ll need just a few ingredients that I bet you already have:

-- chicken breast – if you have leftover chicken breast, this is the best way to use it.
+- Chicken breast: if you have leftover baked chicken breast, this is the best way to use it.
 Rotisserie chicken breast is perfect if you want to save some time.

 How to Make to Make the Keto Paleo Chicken Salad

-Just take a big salad bowl, add a handful of greens then top with shredded chicken, eggs, ripe avocado, crispy bacon bits.
+Just take a big salad bowl, add a handful of greens, then top with shredded chicken, eggs, ripe avocado, and crispy bacon bits.